arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `drawArc()`

-Draws an arc with both axis of Embryo 2.
+Draws an arc with both axis of EMBRYO 2.

 #### Syntax